Editor choice

 These items are the "Switzerland" of the fridge.
 They don't make much gas, and they aren't bothered by it.

 • Berries: Strawberries, blueberries, blackberries.
-(Note: While ethylene-neutral, they are highly sensitive to moisture).

 • Citrus: Oranges, lemons, limes, and grapefruit.